insight-platform/Savant/docs/source/savant_101/12_module_definition.rst

 * ``/downloads`` - where the module downloads models from remote locations;
 * ``/opt/savant`` - where the module expects the application code root is.

-Normally, you map host's directories to above-mentioned paths.
+Normally, you map host's directories to the above-mentioned paths.
 You also can override ``/downloads`` and ``/models`` with the following parameters:

 .. code-block:: yaml